This policy outlines matters pertaining to procurement and contracting at the University.

 J. Interest on Overdue Charges

-The policy of the Board is that the University pay any overdue account charge, in accordance with ORS 293.462, incurred by the University when payment for goods and services have not been reasonably made.
+The University will pay any overdue account charge, in accordance with ORS 293.462, incurred by the University when payment for goods and services have not been reasonably made.

 (1) Overdue claims will be those that have not been paid within 45 days from the latest of the following dates: The date of the receipt of the accurate invoice, the date of the initial billing statement if no invoice is received, the date all goods have been received, or the date the claim is made certain by agreement of the parties or by operation of law.
 However, overdue account charges will not accrue on any purchases made by the University during time of civil emergency or in the event of a natural disaster that prevents the timely payment of accounts.
 In such instances, accounts will be paid in as timely a manner as possible.